momoragno/mcp-hospitality-hub/knowledge-base/CONVERSATION_GUIDELINES.md

 # Conversation Guidelines for AI Agent

 ## Overview
-This document provides essential conversation patterns and context management rules for the Zoku Amsterdam AI receptionist.
+This document provides essential conversation patterns and context management rules for the Hotel X AI receptionist.
 Follow these guidelines to ensure correct MCP tool usage and natural guest interactions.

 ---